perspeqtive/sulu-media-credits-bundle/README.md

 ## 🛠️ Usage

-The bundle provides a Twig function that returns a collection of all media references on the current page.
+The bundle provides a Twig function that returns a collection of all media references on the current website.

 ### Twig Function